 - (d) the paragraphs and the risk factors under the heading "3.
-Market Risk" on pages 28 to 30 of the Base Prospectus are amended as follows: - (i) the second paragraph under the heading "3.
-Market Risk" on page 28 of the Base Prospectus is amended as follows: - "BNPP is exposed to market risk mainly through trading activities carried out by the business lines of its Corporate & Institutional Banking ("CIB") operating division, primarily in Global Markets, which represented 1215.4% of BNPP's revenue in 20192020.
-BNPP's trading activities are directly linked to economic relations with clients of these business lines, or indirectly as part of its market making activity."; - (ii) the last paragraph under the heading "3.
-Market Risk" on page 28 of the Base Prospectus is deleted and replaced with the following: - "The risk-weighted assets subject to this type of risk amounted to $\\epsilon \\epsilon \\epsil$ - (iii) the third paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on pages 28 and 29 of the Base Prospectus is deleted and replaced with the following:
+Market Risk" on pages 20 to 22 of the Base Prospectus are amended as follows: - (i) the second paragraph under the heading "3.
+Market Risk" on page 20 of the Base Prospectus is amended as follows:

+"BNPP is exposed to market risk mainly through trading activities carried out by the business lines of its Corporate & Institutional Banking ("CIB") operating division, primarily in Global Markets, which represented 1215.4% of BNPP's revenue in 20192020.
+BNPP's trading activities are directly linked to economic relations with clients of these business lines, or indirectly as part of its market making activity.";

+(ii) the last paragraph under the heading "3.
+Market Risk" on page 20 of the Base Prospectus is deleted and replaced with the following:

+"The risk-weighted assets subject to this type of risk amounted to $\underbrace{1925}{20192020}$, or $\underbrace{34}{9\%}$ of the total risk-weighted assets of BNPP.";

+(iii) the third paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on page 21 of the Base Prospectus is deleted and replaced with the following: